Ludeme/LudiiAI/README.md

 - **Alpha-Beta Search**, with iterative deepening and options for various heuristics.
 Uses a paranoid search in games with more than two players, and re-starts with a Max<sup>N</sup> search if there is still time left and the paranoid search was run to completion.
+- **Ludii AI**: an agent that uses hints written in the metadata of game files to automatically select the "best" agent from all the above (based on our own experiments) for the current game and options.

 ## Related Papers